 Visits to the GP

-Visits to the local doctor (GP) are subsidised by Medicare for Overseas Visitors with reciprocal health care agreements.
+Costs from visits to the local doctor (GP) are not claimable through private health insurance.
+Visits to the GP are subsidised by Medicare for Overseas Visitors with reciprocal health care agreements.
 Doctors can choose to "bulk bill" patients for the service or issue the patient with an account.

 Bulk billing is when the doctor sends Medicare the bill for the full payment for their service.
 The patient isn't charged anything.
 With patient accounts, the doctor charges the patient directly and the patient can claim benefits back from Medicare for this cost.